askreet/sadoku/README.md

 What it does:

 * Renders an editable game state allowing you to solve a sudoku.
+* Downloads puzzles from NYTimes by virtue of some very shaky webscraping code.
 * Works on my Mac.

 What it doesn't do:

 * Generate puzzles.
 Has one hard-coded puzzle I transcribed from NY Times the day I wrote it.
 * Tell you when you won.
 * Highlight all errors.